 ESU’s other key partner is Education International, a global union federation of teachers’ trade unions.
-Currently, it has 401 member organizations in 172 countries and territories, representing over 30 million education personnel from pre-school to university.
+Currently, it has 383 member organisations, representing more than 32 million teachers and education support personnel in 178 countries and territories.
 This makes it the world’s largest sectorial global union federation.

 Much of ESU’s external work is conducted through an alliance of higher education organisations.
-This alliance, known as the ‘E4 group’, consists of the European University Association (EUA), the European Network for Quality Assurance (ENQA) and the European Association of Institutions in Higher Education (EURASHE).
+This alliance, known as the ‘E4 group’, consists of ESU together with the European University Association (EUA), the European Association for Quality Assurance in Higher Education (ENQA) and the European Association of Institutions in Higher Education (EURASHE).
 It works on a regular basis together on issues of mutual interests and concern and is considered a highly influential and well-respected partner in European higher education.
 In addition to our work with them in the E4 group, ESU and EUA have a strong bilateral partnership and cooperate on a number of projects including institutional relations and evaluation programmes.

 European Youth Forum